rudelm/rudelm.github.io/content/post/2018-03-08-diy-homekit-with-raspberry-pi-and-xiaomi-robot-vacuum.md

  ]
 }</pre>

     Generate a new MAC address separated by : using [this website](https://www.miniwebtool.com/mac-address-generator/).
-You&#8217;ll need the IP address of your Xiaomi robot as well as the token.
+You'll need the IP address of your Xiaomi robot as well as the token.
 There are [several ways to get the token](https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token.md).
-I&#8217;ve extracted mine from the iOS backup.
-Instead of uploading the token I&#8217;ve used this command on the token taken from the sqlite database:
+I've extracted mine from the iOS backup.
+Instead of uploading the token I've used this command on the token taken from the sqlite database:

     <pre class="lang:default decode:true">echo '0: &lt;YOUR HEXADECIMAL STRING&gt;' | xxd -r -p | openssl enc -d -aes-128-ecb -nopad -nosalt -K 00000000000000000000000000000000
 </pre>